Typhoon Dot (1985): Preparations, impact and aftermath

 Due to the impending threat of Dot, storm signals were raised along the north and central Philippines.
 The metropolis of Manila was placed on typhoon alert, forcing the mobilization of emergency crews.
 Seven domestic and two military flights were called off.
 Additionally, railway and shipping services were cancelled.
 All United States military installations in the Philippines were placed in a Tropical Cyclone Condition of Readiness and two airbases, Clark Air Base and Cubi Point NAS, were evacuated.
 Schools and many offices were shut down in preparation of Dot.

 Typhoon Dot was the strongest tropical cyclone to directly strike the Bicol Region of the Philippines since Typhoon Irma in 1981.
-Although the storm brought heavy rains to much of Philippines, damage was less than initially expected due to the storm's small size.
+Although the storm brought heavy rains to much of Philippines, damage was less than initially expected due to the storm's compact size.
 In Davao Del Sur, 10 people were killed and several homes were destroyed due to mudslides.
 A man was swept away in a landslide in Legaspi, which also forced the evacuation of 165 families.
-The worst effects of the storm were felt in Nueva.
+The worst effects of the storm were felt in Nueva Ecija.
 There, 500,000 acres of crops and 90% of all buildings were damaged, totaling to $5.3 million (1985 USD).
 Offshore, three people were killed and 16 others were rendered missing when a cargo ship sunk.
 Seven fatalities occurred in Cabanatuan, where 2,500 homes were demolished and 22,000 were damaged.
 Ninety percent of all infrastructure was destroyed.
 Flooding in low-lying areas of Manila forced the evacuation of 29,000.
 Elsewhere, 69,000 houses were flooded in Pampanga, Tarlac, and Nueva Ecija.
 In all, 42 towns were flooded, which forced a total of 125,000 people to flee their homes, 35,000 of which were homeless.
 Overall, 52,933 homes were destroyed while an additional 200,450 were damaged.
 Throughout the Philippines, 24 people were hurt, and 88 perished, and over 1 million people were directly affected.
 Nationwide, damage totaled $104.9 million.
 This included $92.8 million in property damage and less than $1 million in agriculture.